LamUong/FacialExpressionRecognition/README.md

 # FacialExpressionRecognition

-This is my implementation of a convolutional neural network for facial expression recognition.
+This is my implementation of a Convolutional Neural Network for Facial Expression Recognition.

 I used the fer2013 dataset on Kaggle.
-The model has an accuracy of ~68% before using the averaging method and ~69% after applying averaging method.
+The model has an accuracy of ~68% on the test set before using the averaging method and ~69% after applying averaging method.

 Due to limited time, I did not create an emsemble.
 An emsemble of multiple trained models using different initialization